 Consistency Models

-In a single-server database (like SQLite), consistency is easy.
-If you write X=5, the next read sees X=5.
+In a single-server database (like SQLite or a standard PostgreSQL instance), consistency is straightforward.
+If you write Tickets=0, the immediate next read sees Tickets=0.

-You must choose between Speed (Eventual Consistency) and Correctness (Strong Consistency).
+Because of this lag, you must explicitly choose between Speed (Eventual Consistency) and Correctness (Strong Consistency) for every read operation.

 1. The CAP Theorem in Practice

-• Behavior: When you write, DynamoDB acknowledges success once the Leader node writes the data.
-Replication to other AZs happens asynchronously (~10-20ms later).
+- Behavior: When you write, DynamoDB acknowledges success as soon as the Leader node writes the data to its disk.
+Replication to the two replica AZs happens asynchronously (typically taking 10-20ms).

-• Risk: If you read from a replica immediately after writing, you might see old data.
+- Risk: If you read from a replica node immediately after writing, you might see old data.
+This is called a “stale read”.

-• Behavior: DynamoDB ensures the read reflects all successful writes.
-It usually consults the Leader node.
+- Behavior: DynamoDB ensures the read reflects all successful prior writes.
+It typically routes the read request directly to the Leader node to guarantee freshness.

 2. Interactive: Replication Simulator

-Visualize how data propagates and why “Eventual Consistency” can return stale data.
+Visualize how data propagates across Availability Zones and why “Eventual Consistency” can return stale data.
+Click Write New Version, then quickly click Read (Random Node) to try and catch a stale read before replication completes.

 Replication Lag Visualizer